Everything You Need To Know About Git

 Sync your local repo to your remote repo.

-$ git fetch origin $ git add --all $ git commit -m 'Initial Commit!' $ git push origin master
+$ git fetch origin $ git add --all $ git commit -m 'Initial Commit!' $ git push origin master``

 Note, if you added a LICENSE file or a README file from Github, make sure to do a

-before you do agit add --all
+git pull origin masterbefore you do agit add --all. -

 Now open a file within